tari-project/tari/RFC/src/Glossary.md

 will, generally, be the initial owner of the tokens.

 ## Bad Actor
-[Bad Actor]: #bad-actor 'A stakeholder that acts maliciously or negligently to the detriment of the network or another stakeholder'
+[Bad Actor]: #bad-actor 'A participant that acts maliciously or negligently to the detriment of the network or another participant'

-A stakeholder that acts maliciously or negligently to the detriment of the network or another stakeholder.
+A participant that acts maliciously or negligently to the detriment of the network or another participant.

 ## Base layer
 [Base Layer]: #base-layer 'The Tari layer handling payments and secured by proof of work'